 You need a simple, cohesive framework in which to discover and steward data while you: move it, transform and harmonize it, cleanse and/or mask it, and prepare it for reporting and other applications in its lifecycle.

 Most tools that prepare, govern, or analyze data are not integrated, and their interplays add layers of complexity that can impact performance and the availability of data.
 They may also not provide the audit trails that satisfy the requirements of your risk and controls framework.

 Think about the range of people, policies, and procedures you have for governing your data and information assets.
 Wouldn't it make sense to consolidate the efforts of your teams and their tasks in a single, cohesive, and extensible framework that supports:

-- AnalytiX DS, Collibra or bespoke data dictionaries and business glossaries
+- erwin (AnalytiX DS), Collibra or bespoke data dictionaries and business glossaries

 - static and dynamic data masking

 - smart, synthetic test data generation

 - metadata (and release) management (EMM)

 - role-based access controls

 - forensic metadata data discovery and job auditing